 Peer Parenting Education and Support Group is a safe place where parents can openly discuss the joys and pains of parenting.
 Individuals will receive books and education utilizing the Love and Logic Curriculum.
 Through experiential expression and discussion and the Love and Logic curriculum, individuals shall receive support, recognize they have issues other parents have, and learn helpful parenting techniques.
 Parents will learn how to prevent misbehavior, create a home environment that stimulates responsibility, avoid power struggles, set limits, stay calm in stressful situations, and how to guide their children in a positive direction.
 The curriculum is 6 weeks of video and didactic facilitation.
 The additional four (4) sessions shall be utilized to openly share stories related to addiction/recovery, risk of relapse after reunification, and relapse prevention skills specifically related to parenting.
 Individuals will receive support, guidance, and resources from the Peer Specialist as needed.

-Questions on Peer Support Programs can be directed to Jordan, our Peer Specialist Supervisor.
+Questions on Peer Support Programs can be directed to Samantha, our Peer Specialist Supervisor.

 Community Reinforcement and Family Training (CRAFT)

 Free to Family Members